 - B12 vitamin: 100g of pork loin has a 10% daily value of Vitamin B12, a nutrient that’s almost absent in many animal diets.

 Post You May Like: Best Supplements for the Carnivore Diet

 Let's look at some of the benefits and shortfalls of including this lean pork cut into your dietary routine.

 1. Great Protein

-Regarding nutrition facts, pork loin is like a natural protein powder because it's a good source of the high-quality, complete food protein.
-You're consuming adequate amounts of all amino acids when you eat pork loin.
+Regarding nutrition facts, pork loin is like a natural protein powder because it's a good source of high-quality, complete food protein.
+You're consuming adequate amounts of all amino acid nutrients when you eat pork loin.